Semen AnalysisSemen Analysis

 Sample of Semen:

-1. Sample for semen test is obtained in clean dry and leak proof bottle/container.
+1. Sample for semen test is obtained in clean dry and leakproof bottle/container.
 The patient is instructed to deliver the sample to the laboratory within 15-30 minutes.
 It is better to get the sample in the laboratory itself.

-2. Sexual intercourse should be abstained from for three days before giving the sample for semen test.
+2. Sexual intercourse should be abstained from for three days before giving the sample for a semen test.

 Special Precautions: